imagineLife/docker-thoughts/containers/9-with-expose/how-to-use.md

 docker run --init --rm --publish 1234:3000 express-box
 ```

+**NOTE**
+Publish is _better_ than `EXPOSE` in the dockerfile.
+Publish is port mapping.
+`EXPOSE` only exposes internal port && docker 'magically' sets the external port.

 - init
   - tini backwards, allows `^C` from host terminal to kill docker box
 - rm